MICAT Result: Key Dates, how to download score card for MICAT-I; MICAT-II

 MICAT Results: Two Exams Offer Score Improving Opportunity

-After the MICAT-I result is declared on December 23, 2019, the opportunity is available to apply for MICAT-II which is held on January 25, 2020.
-MICAT-II is the second MICA entrance exam for the flagship programme of MICA, Post Graduate Diploma in Management – Communications (PGDM–C) as well as PGDM.
+After the MICAT-I result is declared in December, the opportunity is available to apply for MICAT-II which is held in February.
+MICAT-II is the second MICA entrance exam for the 2 years full time AICTE approved PGDM programmes of MICA - Post Graduate Diploma in Management – Communications (PGDM–C) and Post Graduate Diploma in Management (PGDM).

-If you miss MICAT-I for admission to PGDM-C at MICA Ahmedabad, you still have the opportunity to apply online for MICAT-II by January 16, 2020 to explore admission opportunity in the premium B-school.
+If you miss MICAT-I for admission at MICA Ahmedabad, you still have the opportunity to apply online for MICAT-II by January last week to explore admission opportunity in the premium B-school.

 Candidates need to apply online at MICA website with a registration fee of Rs.
-1985/- which can be paid on-line.
+1985/- which can be paid in cash, by demand draft or on-line.

 MICA Ahmedabad is considered as India’s only B-school for Strategic Marketing and Communication.